 Dear Waldi,

-progressive muscle relaxation is still recommended.
+Progressive muscle relaxation is still recommended.
 Studies have shown it to be the most effective relaxation method.
-However, there are patients who do better with one method than the other.
-Doctors also have different preferences depending on their level of experience.
-Relaxation techniques with flowing movements such as Qi Gong, jogging and swimming are also highly recommended.
-Here, too, you should follow your personal inclinations and prefer what is most fun.
-From our point of view, it should also be confirmed that strength training is not suitable for migraine prevention.
-On the contrary, it can often worsen migraines.
+However, some patients respond better to one method than another.
+Doctors also have different preferences depending on their experience.
+Relaxation techniques involving flowing movements, such as Qi Gong, jogging, and swimming, are also highly recommended.
+Here, too, one should follow their personal inclination and choose what is most enjoyable.
+From our perspective, it must also be confirmed that strength training is not suitable for migraine prophylaxis.
+On the contrary, it can often even worsen migraines.

 Kind regards